jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

           - **ISO 27001:2022**: provides best practice recommendations for an Information Security Management System (ISMS)
           - **ISO 27002:2022**: provides detailed implementation guidance for controls in ISO 27001
           - **ISO 27017:2015**: provides guidelines for information security controls applicable to the provision and use of cloud services
-          - **ISO 27018:2019**: commonly accepted controls and guidelines for protecting PII in the cloud (concent, control, transparency, communication, independent, yearly audit)
+          - **ISO 27018:2019**: commonly accepted controls and guidelines for protecting PII in the cloud (consent, control, transparency, communication, independent, yearly audit)
     - **[NIST Cybersecurity Framework (CSF)](https://www.nist.gov/cyberframework)**: built around six core functions providing guidance to industry, government agencies, and other orgs to improve their ability to prevent, detect, and respond to cyber attacks, and manage cybersecurity risks
-      - CFS was designed for commercial orgs and critical infrastructure and CSF 2.0 consists of these six functions:
+      - CSF was designed for commercial orgs and critical infrastructure and CSF 2.0 consists of these six functions:
         - govern
         - identify
         - protect